Epi-Consistent Approximation of Stochastic Dynamic Programs: Finite-Horizon Stochastic Dynamic Programming

 which proves the result. \end{proof}

-The solutions to the equations in (\ref{equation:finite-horizon-saa-value-function}) are expectation functions with a probability distribution \emph{and} an integrand that vary with $\nu$.
-The following result of \textcite{feinberg-epiconvergence-varying-integrands} will be used to establish epi-convergence for functions of this type.
-In our setting $\mathcal{X}\subset\R^n$ and $\Xi\subset\R^m$ are the closed state and outcome spaces.
+The solutions to the equations in (\ref{equation:finite-horizon-saa-value-function}) are expectation functions with a probability distribution and an integrand that vary with $\nu$.
+We use the following result of \textcite{feinberg-epiconvergence-varying-integrands} to establish epi-convergence for functions of this type.
+In our setting $\mathcal{X}\subset\reals^n$ and $\Xi\subset\reals^m$ are the closed state and outcome spaces.